 You can find more guidance on being ordinarily resident in the UK here.

 Even though the card is described as ‘Global’, you can only use it within the EU.
-The old EHIC could also be used in some non-EU countries such as Norway, Iceland, Liechtenstein and Iceland, but now the UK has left the EU neither the new GHIC or the EHIC can be used outside the EU.
+The old EHIC could also be used in some non-EU countries such as Norway, Switzerland, Liechtenstein and Iceland, but now the UK has left the EU neither the new GHIC or the EHIC can be used outside the EU.

 How do I apply for the Global Health Insurance Card?

 You can apply for a Global Health Insurance card on the official NHS website here.
-All cards will look the same, except if you live in Northern Ireland, as from March 2021, you’ll be able to choose whether to have a standard GHIC card with a Union flag on it, or one with a plain background.
+All cards will look the same, except if you live in Northern Ireland, as you’ll be able to choose whether to have a standard GHIC card with a Union flag on it, or one with a plain background.

 No, the card is free of charge, so it won’t cost you a penny.
 As with the EHIC card, there are several websites and services that tell you they’ll help you apply for a card in return for a fee.
 Often, they’ll say that the service offers a spelling check, or will send you a reminder when your GHIC card is about to expire.
 The NHS site is straightforward to use and totally free, so we would recommend you steer clear of any websites charging fees and only apply through the official NHS website.